F. Schumacher & Co.: Frederic

-Led by Editor-in-Chief Dara Caponigro, Frederic is a lifestyle magazine filled with a range of topics that comprise the well-lived life—interior and garden design, architecture, entertaining, art, color trends, gift guides and more.
-Frederic is named after the visionary Frederic Schumacher, who founded F. Schumacher & Co in 1889.
+Led by Editor-in-Chief Dara Caponigro, Frederic is a lifestyle magazine.

 Collaborations

 Schumacher released several collaborative collections with such designers as Cecil Beaton, Dorothy Draper, Vera Neumann, Frank Lloyd Wright, Joseph Frank, Saul Steinberg, Karl Lagerfeld, Jeremiah Goodman, Saul Steinberg, and Elsa Schiaparella.
 Many of the patterns in these collections are still available today along with reboot collections with the estates of Vera Neumann and Frank Lloyd Wright released in 2014 and 2018, respectively.

 In addition to its proprietary products, Schumacher continues to collaborate on collections with artists, artisans, interior designers, architects and notable brands.
 Current collaborators include: